Code-Institute-Submissions/phil-griffith-fitness_for_all_AugResub/documentation/testing.md

   * Expect: Products to be sorted by Name (A-Z)
 * Click Sort by and chose Name (Z-A)
   * Expect: Products to be sorted by Name (Z-A)

+#### Product Detail page ####

+* Click up/down arrows in qunatity field
+  * Expect quantity to change
+* Click Add to Basket
+  * Expect item to be added to basket, basket icon to show update total for basket and toast success message to confirm item added
+* Click Remove
+  * Expect item/s to be removed and toast meesage to confirm
+* Click Checkout
+  * Expect checkout page to load

+&nbsp;
+### Checkout ###
+---

+* Complete all form fields and add invalid card details then click Complete Order
+  * Expect: Error message - Your card number is invalid
+* Complete all form fields and add valid card details then click Complete Order
+  * Expect: Spinning processing icon and then a confirmation page advising that an email has been sent.
+Email should be received.

+#### Full Member ####
+  * Expect: Member discount to be showing and total to be discounted by 10%
+  * Complete all fields of address and click the Save delivery information to my profile, then complete checkout
+  * Expect: Address details to be added to users profile and order to be showing in user profile order history

 &nbsp;
 ### Workouts ###